On 20 June 2018, the Tasmanian Government tabled its response to the Royal Commission into Institutional Responses to

 The Tasmanian Government remains committed to better protecting our children, and the final report released by the Royal Commission will help shape future reforms to achieve this.

-On 15 December 2020, the Tasmanian Government released its Third Annual Progress Report and Action Plan 2021 on implementing the Royal Commission’s recommendations.
-The Progress Report builds on the foundations of the First-Year Progress Report and Action Plan 2018-19 and the Second Annual Progress Report and Action Plan 2020.
+On 21 December 2021, the Tasmanian Government released its Fourth Annual Progress Report and Action Plan 2022 on implementing the Royal Commission’s recommendations.

 The final report brings together the culmination of the work of the Royal Commission over its five-year inquiry.
 It sets out what the Royal Commission heard, concluded and recommended to better prevent and respond to child sexual abuse in institutions.